thomascampagnolo97/final_assignment/README.md

 ## Running

-When you have download and build the workspace, make sure that all the `.py ` files in the scripts folder are executables, otherwise you can make it with:
+When you have download and build the workspace, make sure that all the `.py ` files of this package in the scripts folder are executables, otherwise you can make it with:
 ```
-chmod +x <name_file_python.py>
+chmod +x <name_script.py>
 ```
 Now you can run the simulation, using the following commands in three separate terminals.
 * Run the robotic simulation on Gazebo and Rviz: